1. Privacy and Your Personal Data

-2.2 From time to time we may give you the option to provide us with Information about other people in your life, for example as an employee, you have the option to tell us the contact details of your next of kin.
-We do not use this Information unless contact is required in the case of an emergency during your employment with us.
+2.2 Employees may also provide other types of Information, including their national insurance number, tax status information, a copy of their driving licence or passport and photographs.
+From time to time we may give you the option to provide us with Information about other people in your life, for example as an employee, you have the option to tell us the contact details of your next of kin.
+We do not use this information unless contact is required in the case of an emergency during your employment with us.

 2.3 We may collect Information about your computer, mobile phone or device, including where available your IP address, operating system, browser type and the geographical location of your computer, phone or device for system administration purposes.
 This is statistical data about our operational performance and service delivery and any Information that we share does not include personal data.